1000 GIS Applications & Uses

 399. Vegetation Potential – Analyzing tree growth & distribution of vegetation with west/east-facing and aspect data.

 400. Leaf Area Index – Summing the total area of leaves per ground unit.

 401. Amazon Rain Forest – Maximizing satellite potential viewing soil erosion, watershed destabilization, climate degradation, and species extinction in Brazil.

-403. 4D GIS – Getting to know the XYZ’s with time of timber harvesting and subsequent vegetation growth.
+403. 4D GIS – Getting to know the XYZ’s with timber harvesting and subsequent vegetation growth.

-404. Age of Trees – Inventorying the XY position and rings of trees in a database to understand its age.
+404. Age of Trees – Inventorying the XY position and rings of trees in a database to understand their age.

-405. Forest Disease – Mapping the impact of how forest infestations like the mountain pine beetle has on forests and the economy.
+405. Forest Disease – Mapping the impact of how forest infestations like the mountain pine beetle have on forests and the economy.
 (Google Fusion Tables – Disease Map)